reklawth/python_ws/properties_class/class_methods/README.md

 If you need to refer to the class object within the method (for example to access a class attribute) prefer to use @classmethod.
 If you don't need to access the class object use @staticmethod

+Use the @classmethod decorator to define methods which operate on the class object

 # super() Function

 At a high level, super() gives you access to methods in a superclass from the subclass that inherits from it.